-The applicant, Greenlight - Home First LLC, seeks approval to develop a 60-unit affordable multi-family project ("Project"), also identified as Center/23rd Street Apartments PH II, at 2561 Center Street NE.
-The adjacent previously reviewed Phase I development included a 2 lot partition of Tax Lot 4000 of Tax Map 073W24CC, development of a 120-unit apartment complex on Parcel 1, and a Property Line Adjustment between Parcel 2 and Tax Lot 3900.
-The current Project will be developed on Parcel 2, which is the northwest portion of Tax Lot 4000 consisting of 3.29 acres ("Property").
-The Project requires approval of a Class 3 Site Plan Review, Class 2 Adjustment, Tree Variance, and Historic Clearance Review applications.
-The applicant seeks to process these approvals concurrently.
+The applicant, Greenlight - Home First LLC, seeks approval to develop Phase II of an apartment complex that contains 60 affordable multi-family units ("Project"), also identified as Center/23rd Street NE Apartments PH II, at 2561 Center Street NE.
+The adjacent Phase I development was recently approved through Case File 23-123424-PLN and included a 2 lot partition of Tax Lot 4000 of Tax Map 073W24CC, a 120-unit apartment complex on Parcel 1, and a Property Line Adjustment between Parcel 2 and Tax Lot 3900.
+The Phase II project is located on Parcel 2 from the Phase I development, which is the northwest portion of Tax Lot 4000 consisting of 3.29 acres ("Property").
+The Project requires the approval of Partition, Class 3 Site Plan Review, and Historic Clearance Review applications.
+The applicant seeks to process these land use applications concurrently.

 The Property is a portion of the former site of the Oregon Hospital's Salem Rehabilitation Center.
 Following demolition of several hospital structures, the Property is vacant.
 The Property is located within the Historic and Cultural Resources Protection Zone, and per the attached Pre-Application Conference Report, it requires Historic Clearance Review.
-The applicant has evaluated the site for historic and cultural resources and has initiated State Historic Preservation Office and Oregon Tribal consultation.
+The applicant has evaluated the site for historic and cultural resources and initiated State Historic Preservation Office and Oregon Tribal consultation.
 Report findings have also been submitted to the City of Salem Archaeologist.
-Based on these discussions, the applicant is proposing to provide a 48,252 sq. ft. conservation easement for the Archaeological Preservation Area identified on the attached Site Plan (see Exhibit 4).
-As required, a report detailing historic and cultural resources on the Property will be submitted to the City prior to obtaining building permits for the proposed development.
+Based on these discussions, the applicant is proposing to partition the subject site into 2 lots.
+Parcel 1 contains 2.30 acres and is proposed to be developed with Phase II of the apartment complex project.
+Parcel 2 contains 0.99 acres and the applicant is proposing to convey the parcel to the City of Salem to ensure preservation of potential historic and cultural resources on the Property.

-The Property is zoned MU-I (Mixed Use-I), which permits multi-family development, is located in an area with a wide variety of uses, Comprehensive Plan Map, and Zoning Map designations.
+The Property is zoned MU-I (Mixed Use-I), which permits multi-family development, and is located in an area with a wide variety of uses, Comprehensive Plan Map, and Zoning Map designations.
 Directly to the south are various medical offices and the Mid-Willamette Valley Community Action Agency, which are zoned CR (Retail Commercial) and are designated COM (Commercial) on the Comprehensive Plan.
 Across Center Street NE to the south of the site are Oregon State Hospital facilities in the PH (Public and Private Health Services) zone with a CSG (Community Service Government) Comprehensive Plan Map designation.
 Directly east of the site is the applicant's Phase I project, which is also zoned MU-I and has some shared facilities with the current Project.
 Across 23rd Street NE to the southeast is Oregon Board Parole-Post Prison Services, which is zoned MU-I with a MU (Mixed Use) Comprehensive Plan Map designation.
 To the northeast across 23rd Street are apartments owned by the Salem Housing Authority in the PH zone with a CSF (Community Service Hospital) Community Plan designation.
 Also to the northeast is D Street Park, which is zoned PA (Public Amusement) with a POS (Parks-Open Space- Outdoor Recreation) designation.
 Directly to the north of the site is Seed of Faith Ministries with a CO (Commercial Office) zone and COM Comprehensive Plan designation.
 To the northeast is Childhood Health, which is zoned MU-I with a MU designation.
 Also, further to the north across D Street NE are single-family dwellings in the RS (Single-Family Residential) zone with a Single-Family Residential Comprehensive Plan designation.
 West of the site is the Lee Mission Cemetery, which is zoned PC (Public and Private Cemetery) and is designated CSC (Community Service Cemetery).